FHIR/fhir.js/README.md

 ## jQuery adapter: `ngFhir`

-jQuery builda could be found at `dist/jqFhir.js`
+jQuery build can be found at `dist/jqFhir.js`

 Usage: